DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-15-switching-between-recruitment-cycles-during-rollover.md

 - the current cycle - for example, ‘2021 to 2022 - current’
 - the next cycle - for example, ‘2022 to 2023’

-We include the word ‘current’ in the label for the current recruitment cycle to make it obvious what cycle they’re looking at.
+We include the word ‘current’ in the label to clarify what cycle they’re viewing.

-### Signing into the service
+### Signing in to the service

 When a user signs into the service during rollover, they will see: